IGS/portal_client/INSTALL.md

 <!-- markdownlint-disable MD033 -->
 # Installation

-There are several ways to install portal-client:
+There are mainly two separate ways to install portal-client:

 1. Using pip
 2. Using VirtualEnv